-Read on to learn more about the bisque firing process, its purpose, and what can happen if you skip it in the pottery making process.
+Read on to learn more about the bisque firing process, its purpose, and what can happen if you skip it in the pottery-making process.

 What Is Bisque Firing?

 Typically, the firing of ceramic occurs in two stages: bisque firing and glaze firing.
 In bisque firing, the clay is put in a kiln and heated slowly and cooled slowly.
-This first stage increases the object’s porosity and water-absorbing properties and reduces the chances of damage during handling.
+This first stage gives the object’s porosity and water-absorbing properties and reduces the chances of damage during handling.

 The bisque firing process causes permanent physical and chemical changes to the clay.
 Moisture is removed from the clay, and organic materials in it are burned out.
 The process also allows the clay particles to bond.
-The product is a stronger and harder ceramic with higher porosity for the application of glazes.
+The product is a stronger and harder ceramic with porosity for the application of glazes.